syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Suggestion-Display-Mode.md

 ## Suggest in Dropdown

-Displays the suggestion in the dropdown.
+Suggest - It displays the suggestion in the dropdown.

 {% tabs %}